SAP/abap-cleaner/docs/rules/CondenseRule.md

 * \[ \] Explicitly specify parameter del = \` \`, except for NO-GAPS
 * \[X\] Explicitly specify parameter from = \` \` for NO-GAPS
 * \[ \] Keep parameters on one line \(see rule 'Align parameters and components', option 'Keep other one-liners'\)
+* \[X\] Only replace CONDENSE for known unstructured types \(STRING, C, N, CHAR10 etc.\)
+* Warning: deactivating this option might lead to syntax errors if your code contains CONDENSE with structured types \(but at least the syntax check will immediately show this\)

 ## Examples